Skip to content

 acl localnet src 192.168.0.0/16 # RFC1918 possible internal network

-directive in the configuration file, and specify which users or networks are allowed or denied access to your Squid proxy.
+1. Locate the http_access directive in the configuration file, and specify which users or networks are allowed or denied access to your Squid proxy.
 For example, you can allow access to your Squid proxy only from the IP addresses or networks defined in the previous step:

 http_access allow localnet